 - Clinical resource coordinator (CRC-RN): The nurse who helps coordinate your child's care during the hospital stay, from admission to discharge.
 The CRC-RN also makes arrangements for home care and transfers to other care facilities or hospitals.

-- Nursing Director: The nurse responsible for oversight and staffing of CHaD inpatient nursing staff.
-The Nursing Director is a member of CHaD's leadership team.
+- Nursing Director: The nurse responsible for oversight and staffing of inpatient nursing staff.
+The Nursing Director is a member of our leadership team.